 Why do nucleophiles attack carbon atoms with few substituents?
 It’s because of a steric hindrance.
 If there are many substituents, the nucleophile cannot approach the carbon atom due to steric hindrance.
 Therefore, it selectively attacks carbon atoms that have few substituents.

-By attacking the carbon atom with less steric hindrance, only specific products are obtained in the synthesis of epoxide under basic conditions.
+By attacking the carbon atom with less steric hindrance, only a specific product can be obtained.
+This is the synthetic reaction of epoxides under basic conditions.

 Polysubstituted Carbons are Attacked in Acidic Conditions